 Tripod Height

-I always recommend buying a tripod that matches your height, so that you do not have to bend to look into the viewfinder.
-Once you put your camera on a tripod, the viewfinder should be at your eye level.
-It is OK if it goes higher than your eye level because you can always adjust the legs to be shorter.
+A tripod should at least match your height so that you do not have to bend to look into the viewfinder.
+Once you put your camera on a tripod, the viewfinder should be at eye level.
+It is fine if it goes higher than your eye level because you can always adjust the legs to be shorter.
 However, if it is much below your eye level, you will find yourself bending all the time, which can be a tiring experience, especially when you are waiting for some kind of action and need to constantly look through the viewfinder.

 If you are buying a tripod with an attached head, you want the tip of the head to be on your jaw level.
 If you are buying a modular tripod with a separate head, make sure that the legs end approximately on your shoulder level.